zarma-dsk/antigravity-starter/SECURITY.md

 ### Reporting a Vulnerability

 We take the security of this protocol and the ecosystem it protects seriously.
-If you have discovered a vulnerability in the **Unified Recursive Defense Measures** or its implementation examples, please report it to us immediately.
+If you have discovered a vulnerability in the **Unified Recursive Security** or its implementation examples, please report it to us immediately.

 **DO NOT** open a public issue on GitHub for security vulnerabilities.
 Publicly disclosing a vulnerability can put the entire community at risk before a patch is available.